Crypto-Crustaceans/ETL/README.md

 There is a slight negative correlation with Banking and Consumer Regulatory Policy, negative news for anyone impacted.
 Such announcements impose regulations on impacted industries and banks.
 It must be noted, however, that a 6 cents/day change may not be a strong enough correlation to base financial decisions on.

-### Daily Changes in the US Dollar Currency Index for Each Categories of Fed Press Announcement:
+### Daily Changes in the US Dollar Currency Index for Each Categories of Fed Press Announcement

 ![image](https://user-images.githubusercontent.com/78992395/124064898-92004d00-d9ea-11eb-893e-7daebe2ac4f2.png)